autoplot/documentation/javadoc/org/das2/qds/AbstractDataSet.md

-# org.das2.qds.AbstractDataSetAbstract class to simplify defining datasets.
-This handles the
+# org.das2.qds.AbstractDataSet

- properties for implementations, and they need only implement rank, and override the corresponding value and length methods.
+Abstract class to simplify defining datasets.
+This handles the properties for implementations, and they need only implement rank, and override the corresponding value and length methods.

-AbstractDataSet( )
+# AbstractDataSet( )

 ***